gecko984/supervenn/README.md

 ### Basic principle
-The easiest way to explain how supervenn diagrams work, is probably to compare some simple examples to their Euler-Venn
+The easiest way to explain how supervenn diagrams work, is probably to compare some simple examples to their Euler-Venn counterparts.
+Top row is Euler-Venn diagrams made with [matplotlib-venn](https://github.com/konstantint/matplotlib-venn) package, bottom row id supervenn diagrams.
-counterparts:

 <img src="https://i.imgur.com/UQKjlQn.png" width=800>

-_Euler-Venn diagrams are built using the [matplotlib-venn](https://github.com/konstantint/matplotlib-venn)  package_

 ### Basic usage
 The main entry point is the eponymous supervenn function, that takes a list of python `set`s as its first and only